Pronunciation: mel OKS i kam

 7.5 mg, round, yellow, imprinted with M, LOGO

 Meloxicam can increase your risk of fatal heart attack or stroke.
 Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
 Meloxicam may also cause stomach or intestinal bleeding, which can be fatal.

-Meloxicam is a nonsteroidal anti-inflammatory drug (NSAID) that is used to treat pain or inflammation caused by osteoarthritis or rheumatoid arthritis.
+Meloxicam is a nonsteroidal anti-inflammatory drug (NSAID) that is used to treat osteoarthritis or rheumatoid arthritis in adults.